tailwindlabs/prettier-plugin-tailwindcss/README.md

 }
 ```

-### Sorting classes in arbitrary strings
+#### Sorting classes in arbitrary strings

-You can use this to sort classes in arbitrary strings.
-The following tag function returns the template string unchanged:
+This feature may also be used to sort classes in any arbitrary string by defining this "identity" function:

 ```js
 const tw = (strings, ...values) => String.raw({ raw: strings }, ...values)
 ```

-Register it as explained above.
-Then wrap your strings into the function and classes in them will be automatically sorted:
+Make sure you register this `tw` function via `tailwindFunctions` as explained above and have defined this function in your project.
+Once you've done so you may tag your strings with the function and the plugin will sort them:

 ```js
 const mySortedClasses = tw`bg-white p-4 dark:bg-black`